 - Content Management

-You can add features to a WordPress site with plugins like:
+For example, you can add features to a website with plugins such as:

 - Contact forms

-- E-commerce (from managing single-item sales with PayPal buttons, to complete e-commerce with shopping carts, payment processing, recurring billing, discount codes, etc …)
+- E-commerce (from managing single ordering with PayPal buttons, to complete e-commerce with online shopping carts, invoicing, recurring billing, coupon codes, etc …)

 - Social sharing buttons

 - Image galleries (with rotating images, lightboxes, etc.)